Buying a REO or foreclosure in Grand Prairie

 What is an REO?

-REO is Real Estate Owned.
-These are homes that have gone through foreclosure which the bank or mortage company now holds.
-This is unlike a property up for foreclosure auction.
+REO's or Real Estate Owned are houses that have been foreclosed upon which the bank or mortage company presently possesses.
+This differs from a property up for foreclosure auction.
 When buying a property during a foreclosure sale, you must pay at least the loan balance plus any interest and other fees added during the foreclosure process.
-The buyer must also be ready to pay with cash in hand.
-To top everything off, you'll accept the property entirely as is.
-That possibly could consist of existing liens and even current occupants that may require expulsion.
+You must also be able to pay with cash in hand.
+Finally, you'll get the property one-hundred percent as is.
+That possibly may include existing liens and even current occupants that may require removal.

-A REO, by contrast, is a more tidy and attractive option.
-The REO property was unable to find a buyer during foreclosure auction.
-The bank now owns it.
-The bank will deal with the elimination of tax liens, evict occupants if needed and generally plan for the issuance of a title insurance policy to the buyer at closing.
-Note that REOs may be exempt from standard disclosure requirements.
-For example, in California, banks are exempt from giving a Transfer Disclosure Statement, a document that typically requires sellers to reveal any defects of which they are aware.
+A REO, conversely, is a much cleaner and attractive option.
+The REO property did not find a buyer during foreclosure auction.
+The lender now owns it.
+The lender will handle the elimination of tax liens, evict occupants if needed and generally organize for the issuance of a title insurance policy to the buyer at closing.
+Take notice that REOs may be exempt from typical disclosure requirements.
+For instance, in Calfornia, banks are not required to give a Transfer Disclosure Statement, a document that normally requires sellers to reveal any defects they are knowledgeable of.

 Is an REO in Grand Prairie a bargain?

-It's commonly presume that any REO must be a good deal and an chance for easy money.
-This isn't necessarily true.
-You have to be very careful about buying a REO if your intent is profit from the sell.
-While it's true that the bank is usually anxious to sell it promptly, they are also strongly encouraged to get as much as they can for it.
+It's sometimes though that any REO must be a good deal and an chance for easy money.
+This isn't always true.
+You have to be cautious about buying a REO if your intent is to make money off of it.
+While it's true that the bank is typically anxious to sell it quickly, they are also strongly motivated to get as much as they can for it.
 When contemplating the value of a REO, you need to look closely at comparable sales in the neighborhood and be sure to take into account the time and cost of any repairs or remodeling needed to prepare the house for resale.
-The bargains with money making potential exist, and many people do very well buying foreclosures.
-Still there are also many REO's that are not good buys and may not be money makers.
+There are bargains with potential to make money, and many people do very well buying and selling foreclosures.
+Still there are also many REO's that are not good buys and not likely to turn a profit.

-Most lenders have a REO department that you'll work with when buying a REO property from them.
-Commonly the REO department will use a listing agent to get their REO properties listed on the local MLS.
-Prior to making your offer, you'll want to contact either the listing agent or REO department at the bank and find out as much as you can about what they know concerning the condition of the property and what their process is for receiving offers.
-Since banks almost always sell REO properties "as is", you may want to include an inspection contingency in your offer that gives you time to check for unknown damage and terminate the offer if you find it.
+Most mortgage companies have a REO department that you'll work with while buying a REO property from them.
+Normally the REO department will use a listing agent to get their REO properties listed on the local MLS.
+Prior to making your offer, you'll want to contact either the listing agent or REO department at the bank and discover as much as you can about what they know concerning the condition of the property and what their process is for taking offers.
+Since banks almost always sell REO properties "as is", it may be in your best interest to include an inspection contingency in your offer that gives you time to check for hidden damage and withdraw the offer if you find it.

-As with making any offer on real estate, your offer may be more attractive if you can include documentation of your ability to pay, such as a pre-approval letter from a lender.
-Once you've made your offer, you can expect the bank to make a counter offer.
-At this point it will be up to you to decide whether to accept their counter, or make another counter offer.
-Be aware, you'll be dealing with a process that usually involves a group of people at the bank, and they don't work evenings or weekends.
-It's quite common for the process of offers and counter offers to take days or even weeks.
+As with making any offer on real estate, providing documentation of your ability to pay may make your offer more attractive, such as a pre-approval letter from a lender.
+Once you've submitted your offer, you can expect the bank to respond with a counter offer.
+At this point it will be your choice whether to accept their counter, or submit another counter offer.
+Be aware, you'll be contending with a process that probably involves several people at the bank, and they don't work evenings or weekends.
+It's not uncommon for the process of offers and counter offers to take days or even weeks.

 Looking to Buy?